bw0rth/pync/docs/source/usage/client-server.rst

       # server.py
       from pync import pync
-      pync('-l localhost 8000')
+      pync('-l 8000')

-2. On a separate console, connect to the server:
+**pync** is now listening for a connection on port 8000.
+On a separate console, connect to the server on the port being listened on:

 .. tab:: Unix